 It's harder to stay active in the winter than it is in the summer, and in particular people with lung problems sometimes find that cold weather makes breathlessness or a cough worse.

 Smoking can also contribute to breathlessness and coughing.
-GPs and pharmacists are always happy to help you find a suitable way to quit or you can refer yourself to a smoking cessation service on the NHS.
+GPs and pharmacists are always happy to help you find a suitable way to quit or you can refer yourself to a quit smoking service on the NHS.

 Book a stop smoking consultation

 Want to quit smoking?
 Book a smoking cessation appointment with your local pharmacist today.

 Heating your house and wrapping yourself up in warm clothes both reduce your risk of getting chest infections, Dr Whittamore advises.
 Keeping warm is particularly important if you're over 65, have health conditions or aren't very mobile - in this case, you should try to make sure your home is heated to at least 18°C. A report by Public Health England also found a link between cold homes, and conditions including asthma and pneumonia.